gvwilson/sdxpy/src/bonus/index.md

 [% inc file="lazy.py" %]

-If the language always evaluated both branches then the code shown above would fail whenever `x` was zero, even though it's supposed to handle that case.
+If the language always evaluated both branches, then the code shown above would fail whenever `x` was zero, even though it's supposed to handle that case.
 In this case it might seem obvious what the language should do,